メインのコンテンツにスキップする

 Employee working with solar panels at manufacturing plant

-Sustainable manufacturing guide for engineers in industry
+Sustainable manufacturing guide for chemicals and materials

 According to a global Oracle survey, 91% of business leaders 新しいタブ/ウィンドウで開く are looking to invest in projects to advance their sustainability goals.
 It is widely understood that modern manufacturing practices negatively impact the environment and contribute to greenhouse gas emissions, groundwater contamination and energy consumption.